qteatime/crochet/stdlib/crochet.random/readme.md

 Random number generators are **immutable** by default.
-That is, calling methods on them does not _change_ the state of the generator, but rather returns a new generator to use.
+That is, calling methods on them does not _change_ the state of the generator, but rather returns a [type:random-next] value with a new generator to use.
 This leads to a pattern of usage that looks like the following:

     let Random1 = #random with-seed: 123456;
     let Result1 = Random1 between: 1 and: 10;